shakacode/shakapacker/README.md

     port: 3035
 ```

-If you have `hmr` turned to true, then the `stylesheet_pack_tag` generates no output, as you will want to configure your styles to be inlined in your JavaScript for hot reloading.
+If you have `hmr` turned to true and `inline_styles` is not false, then the `stylesheet_pack_tag` generates no output, as you will want to configure your styles to be inlined in your JavaScript for hot reloading.
 During production and testing, the `stylesheet_pack_tag` will create the appropriate HTML tags.

+If you want to have HMR and separate link tags, set `hmr: true` and `inline_styles: false`.
+This will cause styles to be extracted and reloaded with the `mini-css-extract-plugin` loader.
+Note that in this scenario, you do not need to include style-loader in your project dependencies.

 ### Additional paths